-Families can obtain additional assistance at one of 12 family service centers located in PA, such as Philadelphia, Pittsburgh or Harrisburg.
-Family service centers provide in-person help with enrollment, furnish the environment for meetings with administrators and guidance counselors, and provide families with extensive services for virtual learning.
+Families can obtain additional assistance at one of 12 Family Service Centers in PA, including facilities in Philadelphia, Pittsburgh and Harrisburg.
+Family Service Centers provide in-person help with enrollment, furnish the environment for meetings with administrators and guidance counselors, and provide families with extensive services for virtual learning.

 Our public cyber charter school emphasizes the importance of family involvement within CCA’s elementary program by assigning family mentors, or veteran parents, who offer non-academic assistance to new students and families who enter the program.
-We work to foster communication between parents, their child, family mentors, learning coaches and our PA-certified teachers to support student growth and promote success.
+We work to foster communication among parents, their children, family mentors, learning coaches and our PA-certified teachers to support student growth and promote success.

 In grades K-5, students are enrolled in traditional math, science, language arts/English and social studies courses for every grade.
-In addition, they are encouraged to learn in other courses like foreign languages, art, music and physical education to develop creative, cognitive and cultural skills.
-Our required, virtual live lessons engage students during topical sessions and are catered to each subject the teacher instructs.
+In addition, they are encouraged to learn in other courses such as foreign languages, art, music and physical education to develop creative, cognitive and cultural skills.
+Our required, virtual Live Lessons engage students during topical sessions and are catered to each subject the teacher instructs.
 Having one certified teacher for several of your child’s courses allows for individualized assistance and personalized learning.
-If a student misses a lesson, they are able to watch recorded videos to study or relearn a topic.
+If a student misses a lesson, he or she can watch recorded videos to study or relearn a topic.

 See our full list of courses here.